What is BSD?

 In May 1993, NetBSD 0.8 was first released.
 NetBSD was the first royalty-free Unix OS.
 Around the same time, Allen Briggs and Michael Finch started to merge NetBSD 0.8 and MacBSD to avoid possible feuds.
 By the time NetBSD 1.0 came around, the NetBSD/mac68k project was established.
 See list of distributions based on NetBSD.

-In November of 1993, Nate Williams, Rod Grimes and Jordan Hubbard released FreeBSD 1.0 for x86 microprocessors based on 4.4BSD-Lite (1994) with components of the Unofficial 386BSD Patchkit, which they had developed for William Jolitz's OS.
-Jordan Hubbard is also credited for FreeBSD Ports, a command line package manager to install programs via the Makefile macro.
+In November of 1993, Nate Williams, Rod Grimes and Jordan Hubbard released FreeBSD 1.0 for x86 microprocessors based on 386BSD, which they had developed for William Jolitz's OS.
+Jordan Hubbard is also credited for FreeBSD Ports, a command line package manager to install programs via the makefile macro.
 See list of distributions based on FreeBSD.

 In November 2000, Apple used BSD as the base for Mac OS X (2001), known as Darwin.
 This has been Apple's best decision ever.
 Many new macOS users have found Apple as a new Unix source.